HafshaWahab/Online-Retail-Store-Data-Analysis-Power-BI/README.md

 ![image](https://github.com/HafshaWahab/Online-Retail-Store-Data-Analysis/assets/152807534/2722eda9-54f2-41e3-ada8-c828d3412d90)

 ## Background
-In this project, we have been asked to review the data and provide insights that would be valuable to the CEO and CMO of the business.
-The business has been performing well and the management wants to analyse the major contributing factors to the revenue to plan for next year strategically.
-The leadership is interested in viewing the metrics from an operations and marketing perspective.
-Management also intends to expand the business and is interested in seeking guidance into areas which are performing well so they can keep a clear focus on what’s working.
-They would also like to view different metrics based on the demographic information available in the data.
-This dashboard analyses the complete sales, revenue and demographics of an online store for the year 2011 excluding the United Kingdom data.
-It is prepared by using Power BI and Power Query Editor.
+In this project, we've been tasked with analyzing data to provide valuable insights for the CEO and CMO of the business.
+The company has been performing well, and management wants to strategically plan for the future by identifying the major factors contributing to revenue.
+They're interested in metrics from both operations and marketing perspectives, seeking guidance on areas of success to maintain focus.
+Additionally, they want to explore metrics based on available demographic information.
+The dashboard analyzes sales, revenue, and demographics for 2011, excluding data from the United Kingdom, using Power BI and Power Query Editor.

 ## Methodolgy
 Data Collection | Data Cleaning & organisation on Power Query Editor | Data Modeling on Power BI | Data Analysis | Interpretation